vindar/mtools/README.md

   - **/container/** : This directory contain template classes for holding objects (a little bit like the stl containers).
     - `Grid_basic`/`Grid_factor`.
 Template classes which simulate an infinite d-dimensional grid Z^d where each vertex of the grid holds an object of the template type.
 The grid is dynamically constructed when objects are read/accessed and the internal structure is similar to that of an octree with some additional refinements.
 The whole grid can copied and saved/read from a file.
 The Grid_factor version also permits 'factorization' of objects (i.e. the same object can be re-used for distinct positions in the grid).
 This class is particularly useful when simulating multi-dimensional processes such as random walks, growing domains, percolation processes, interacting particle processes etc...
 Check it out, it is really neat !
     - Other outdated container classes such as `RWtreegraph`, `randomurn` ...
 I plan to rewrite them from scratch at some point...
   - **/graphics/** This is the biggest (and best!) part of the library.
+It define a set of class which are use to plot 2D grpahics.
+Basically, anything that can be embeded in Z^2 can be plotted/manipulated and zoom in&out interactively.
+The main class is the Ploter2D class wich display the plotter window and enable the user interaction.
+It is posible to move the center/zomm in/out using the arrow key and or the mouse.
+It is also posible to set specific options for each drawing and chosoe the drawing order of the plotted object as well as their transparency and refresh rate of the drawing.
+It is also possible to save the view as a image file
   The main class is Plotter2D which creeate a plotter that can print pretty much anything that has a
     - `Plotter2D` : this is the main class.
 It displays the plotter windows
   - **/misc/** Contains general purpose code.
 Some interesting headers:
     - 'timefct.hpp' : Contain methods dealing with time.
 In particular, class `ProgressBar` display a progress bar window.